 I decided that I liked funny boys.
 It happened during group time, when we’d arrange four desks into new clusters, tasked to an assignment that felt very important and a little bit stressful.
 One day, I was in a group with a boy named Kit.
 He was kind and unassuming and undoubtedly the class clown.
-His humor diluted my anxiety right away and I fell in love with his comfort easily.
-I have the clearest memory of him sitting across from me, holding a sheet of paper folded into a classic fortune teller.
+His humor diluted my anxiety right away and I easily fell in love with his comfortable grin.
+I have the clearest memory of him sitting across from me, holding a sheet of paper folded into a classic 80’s fortune teller.
 He was playing with it in a ridiculous way and creating laughs in me that took me outside of my nervous mind and into the deeper presence of joy.
-I was floored that someone could open me up in such a way that superseded the shyness and hiding that I was so accustomed to.
-It was as if I could relax and be my real self now, and in this new classroom of all places, with Kit!
+I was floored that someone could open me up in such a way that superseded the shyness that I was so accustomed to.
+It was as if I could relax and be my real self now, in this new classroom of all places, with Kit!
 When he got up to go to the bathroom, I turned to my friend and said, “Wow.
 I like him.”

 Of course she told him as soon as he returned (WTF, Rachel?!), but my mortification was quickly eased by the bright smile on his face as he said that he liked me too.
 Can you imagine, reader?!
 The heat on my cheeks and accompanying elation was the first of many a new sensation I would know and crave.
 And so my addiction to love began.
 He was my first boyfriend.